AlienAuthor2054/Chemistry-Sandbox/README.md

 	- Temp Down: Slows down atoms

 Atoms near each other will automatically form and break bonds following an adapted model of Lewis theory.

+Beyond this, expect interactive in-game tutorials in the future covering:
+- Basic controls
+- Atomic bonding
+- Bond strength and its determining factors

+and other chimistry concepts.

 ## Building